-Under this category one can give Zakat to the non-Muslims only on two conditions.
+Under this category, one can give Zakat to non-Muslims only on two conditions.

 - Firstly, if you know any non-Muslim who is likely to accept Islam, then you can help him by giving Zakat to soften his heart and bring him closer to Islam.

 - Secondly, if you know any non-Muslim who tortures Muslims and harm them, he could be given Zakat on the condition that he would stop his heinous act immediately.

 In this category, you can give Zakat to slaves, to help them purchase their freedom from their Masters.